Things to Do in Montreal : May Festivals and Events for 2019

-Montreal celebrates all things that beep, bop, light up, and involve bits, bytes, and digital whateverness.
-It’s an umbrella event that covers many smaller ones.
+Montreal celebrates all things that involve bits, bytes, and digital wonder, especially in the name of art.
+The Digital Spring is an umbrella event that covers many smaller ones.
 Conferences, exhibitions, and installations are at the fore.
 Details HERE.

 The Gay Village Pedestrian Street Opens

 The Gay Village closes to cars and opens to foot traffic this weekend.
 Terraces open, and free art exhibits, street sales, and street performers arrive.
 Info on the Village HERE.

 May 1 – May 7, 2019

 Ever get the sense that Montrealers love food weeks so they have an excuse to eat quantities of foods they shouldn’t be eating, all in the name of festival.
 Me too.
 The Pasta Week event has all of its info HERE.

 Asian culture in Montreal is diverse.
 The Accès Asie festival makes it easy to sample all arts from all of Asia: theatre, music, comedy, literature, visual arts, dance, and film.
 Many events are free and happen around Place des Arts.
 Click HERE to find out more.